perses/perses/docs/dac/cue/dashboard.md

 }
 ```

-As you can see, other builders are used in conjunction with the dashboard builder to facilitate further the coding.
+As you can see, other builders are used in conjunction with the dashboard builder to facilitate further coding.
 Please refer to their respective documentation for more information about each.